achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 CentOS is a free downstream rebuild of the commercial Red Hat Enterprise Linux distribution where, in contrast, Debian is the free upstream distribution that is the base for other distributions, including the Ubuntu Linux distribution.

+### What is TTY mode?

+When requiretty is set, sudo must be run from a logged-in terminal session (a tty).
+This prevents sudo from being used from daemons or other detached processes like cronjobs or webserver plugins.
+It also means you can't run it directly from an ssh call without setting up a terminal session.\

+This can prevent certain kinds of escalation attacks.
+For example, if I have a way to modify the crontab for a user who has NOPASSWD sudo permissions, I could use that to kick off a job as root.
+With requiretty, I can't do that...

 ### What is APPArmor?

 AppArmor provides Mandatory Access Control (MAC) security.
 In fact, AppAmor allows the system administrator to restrict the actions that processes can perform.
 For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
 If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.